The Clinical UX Academy TM

 Learn how to apply your existing problem solving skills and knowledge of healthcare to designing healthcare technology and services.

-Develop skills in visuals design, iterative design, web & app design and service design
+Develop skills in visuals design, iterative design, web & app design and service design and working in business.

 Develop knowledge of the healthcare industry, both global and local healthcare ecosystems and how new technology and services can improve health outcomes.